ibexa/documentation-developer/docs/permissions/permissions.md

 ---
-description: Use granular permission system to grant access to various parts of the system using roles, policies, and limitations.
+description: Use granular permission system to grant access to various parts of the system by using roles, policies, and limitations.
 page_type: landing_page
 ---